-George Washington Carver dances Albrecht in the First American Production of Giselle (Boston MA)
+George Washington Smith dances Albrecht in the First American Production of Giselle (Boston MA)

 George Washington Smith, said to have been a mulatto, danced the role of Albrecht in the first American production of ”Giselle,” in 1846 with Mary Ann Lee.
 In 1840 Smith had been hand picked by Viennese Ballerina Fanny Essler to be her partner.
 He quickly rose in acclaim and helped popularize ballet in Philadelphia.